wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

     /* Paraboloid in window #3 */
     draw3d(terminal=[wxt,3],explicit(x^2+y^2,x,-1,1,y,-1,1));

-### The "Plot using draw" sidepane The "Plot using draw" sidebar hides a
+### The "Plot using draw" sidepane

-simple code generator that allows to generate scenes that make use of some of the flexibility of the _draw_ package maxima comes with.
+The "Plot using draw" sidebar hides a simple code generator that allows to generate scenes that make use of some of the flexibility of the _draw_ package maxima comes with.

+#### 2D

-#### 2D Generates the sceleton of a _draw()_ command that draws a 2d
+Generates the sceleton of a `draw()` command that draws a 2D scene.
-scene.
 This scene later has to be filled with commands that generate the scene's contents, for example by using the buttons in the rows below the "2D" button.

-One helpul feature of the 2D button is that it allows to setup the scene as an animation in which a variable (by default it is _t_ has a different value in each frame: Often an moving 2D plot allows easier interpretation than the same data in a non-moving 3d one.
+One helpful feature of the 2D button is that it allows to setup the scene as an animation in which a variable (by default it is _t_ has a different value in each frame: Often an moving 2D plot allows easier interpretation than the same data in a non-moving 3D one.

+#### 3D

-#### 3D Generates the sceleton of a _draw()_ command that draws a 3d
-scene.
-If neither a 2D or a 3D scene are set up all of the other buttons set up a 2d scene that contains the command the button generates.
+Generates the sceleton of a `draw()` command that draws a 3D scene.
+If neither a 2D or a 3D scene are set up all of the other buttons set up a 2D scene that contains the command the button generates.

-#### Expression Appends a standard plot of an expression like _sin(x)_,
+#### Expression

-_x*sin(x)_ or _x^2+2*x-4_ to the draw() command the cursor currently is in.
+Appends a standard plot of an expression like `sin(x)`, `x*sin(x)` or `x^2+2*x-4` to the `draw()` command the cursor currently is in.
 If there is no draw command a 2D scene with the plot is generated.
 Each scene can be filled with any number of plots.

-#### Implicit plot Tries to find all points an expression like _y=sin(x)_,
+#### Implicit plot

-_y*sin(x)=3_ or _x^2+y^2=4_ is true at and plots the resulting curve in the draw() command the cursor currently is in.
+Tries to find all points an expression like `y=sin(x)`, `y*sin(x)=3` or `x^2+y^2=4` is true at and plots the resulting curve in the `draw()` command the cursor currently is in.
 If there is no draw command a 2D scene with the plot is generated.

-#### Parametric plot Steps a variable from a lower limit to an upper limit
+#### Parametric plot

-and uses two expressions like _t*sin(t)_ and _t*cos(t)_ for generating the x, y (and in 3d plots also z) coordinates of a curve that is put into the current draw command.
+Steps a variable from a lower limit to an upper limit and uses two expressions like `t*sin(t)` and `t*cos(t)` for generating the x, y (and in 3D plots also z) coordinates of a curve that is put into the current draw command.

+#### Points

-#### Points Draws many points that can optionally be joined.
-The coordinates
-of the points are taken from a list of lists, an 2D array or one list or array for each axis.
+Draws many points that can optionally be joined.
+The coordinates of the points are taken from a list of lists, an 2D array or one list or array for each axis.

-#### Diagram title Draws a title on the upper end of the diagram,
+#### Diagram title

+Draws a title on the upper end of the diagram,

+#### Axis

-#### Axis Sets up the axis.
+Sets up the axis.

+#### Contour

-#### Contour (Only for 3D plots): Adds contour lines similar to the ones one
-can find in a map of a mountain to the plot commands that follow in the current draw() command and/or to the ground plane of the diagram.
+(Only for 3D plots): Adds contour lines similar to the ones one can find in a map of a mountain to the plot commands that follow in the current draw() command and/or to the ground plane of the diagram.
 Alternatively this wizard allows skipping drawing the curves entirely only showing the contour plot.

-#### Plot name Adds a legend entry showing the next plot's name to the
-legend of the diagram.
+#### Plot name

+Adds a legend entry showing the next plot's name to the legend of the diagram.
 An empty name disables generating legend entries for the following plots.

-#### Line color Sets the line color for the following plots the current draw
+#### Line color

+Sets the line color for the following plots the current draw command contains.
-command contains.

-#### Fill color Sets the fill color for the following plots the current draw
+#### Fill color

+Sets the fill color for the following plots the current draw command contains.

-command contains.
+#### Grid

-#### Grid Pops up a wizard that allows to set up grid lines.
+Pops up a wizard that allows to set up grid lines.

+#### Accuracy

-#### Accuracy Allows to select an adequate point in the speed vs. accuracy
-tradeoff that is part of any plot program.
+Allows to select an adequate point in the speed vs. accuracy tradeoff that is part of any plot program.

 ## Embedding graphics